 Summer league player Gian Clavell happy for opportunity with Heat

 Guard Gian Clavell, a Puerto Rico native who moved to Miami when he was 16 and led Hialeah Gardens High to a state title in 2012, is also on the roster.
-Clavell, the Mountain West Player of the Year last year, was arrested twice in a 16-month span (July 2015 and Nov.
-2016) and charged with domestic violence by his former girlfriend, a track athlete, at Colorado State University.
+Clavell, the Mountain West Player of the Year last year, was arrested twice in a 16-month span (July 2

 Pedro PortalMiami Herald